Eloquent: A More Robust Transmission Scheme for LLM Token Streaming

-\tightsubsection{Benchmark Results} In this part, we utilize a two-state Markov model~\cite{loss_model, loss_model2} to simulate unstable network conditions like wireless connections.
+In this part, we utilize a two-state Markov model~\cite{loss_model, loss_model2} to simulate unstable network conditions like wireless connections.
 We set two state: lossy state, when packets are lost with 90\% possibility; and good states, when no packets are lost.
 Each state lasts for 100ms.
 There are two parameters p and q: p is the probability to transform from good state to lossy state and q is the probability to change in the opposite direction.
 On average, the channel enters lossy state for $\frac{100}{q}$ms after staying in good state for $\frac{100}{p}$ms. Our default case, where $p= 0.9$ and $q= 0.5$, has 200ms bad connections every 1000ms good connection on average.
-This gives a packet loss rate of 15\%, similar to what we observed in \S\ref{emulated_measurement}.
-By modifying $p$ and $q$, we can compare \name's performance under different types of network conditions.
+This gives a packet loss rate of 15\%, similar to what we observed in the measurement in \S\ref{emulated_measurement}.

 We start with the default setting and set round trip time (RTT) to 400ms and 100ms in Fig. \ref{fig:eval1}.
 As shown on the left, \name is able to reduce stall ratio by 71.0\% compared with the original TCP baseline.
 This is because \name reduces the need for retransmission under packet loss.
 Comparing with packet duplication methods, \name is able to reduce stall by 31.6\% percent with similar redundancy rate.
 The right graph with 100ms RTT shows a similar result, when \name reduces stall ratio by 60.0\% compared with TCP and 31.3\% compared with duplication with less size.
-Notice that redundancy rate of \name is higher when RTT is longer.
-This is because it takes longer for sent packets to be acknowledged even without loss, which causes \name to put more unacked tokens in each packet.
-However, this extra caution is necessary, since delay cost of retransmission also increases with longer RTT.